A Note on Sharpened Singular Adams-Type Inequalities: Introduction and main results

-In literature, it was Adams \cite{MR960950}, who first studied the Moser-Trudinger inequality that appears in \eqref{eq1.3} into higher order Sobolev spaces.
+In the literature, it was Adams \cite{Adams-1988}, who first studied the Moser-Trudinger inequality that appears in \eqref{eq1.3} into higher-order Sobolev spaces.
 He established that for $m\in\mathbb{N}$ with $m<n$ and $\Omega $ is any bounded domain in $\mathbb{R}^n$, then

 where